 Over the last decade, the demand for cryptocurrencies has skyrocketed.
 Crypto has caught the interest of speculators and seasoned investors alike.
 And amid all the hype, Bitcoin has secured a sweet spot in the popular imagination.

 In this article, we delve into the workings of Bitcoin.
 Because while it generates billions in profits, the pioneering crypto poses some significant environmental concerns.
-Understanding what is Bitcoin and how does it work, is always the first step towards the ‘DYOR’ crypto philosophy.
+Understanding what is Bitcoin and how it works, is always the first step towards the ‘DYOR’ crypto philosophy.
 And you should always do your research before investing!

 What is Bitcoin made of?